oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_install.md

 ## Environment Setup

-- Supported systems: Ubuntu, Debian, Alpine, Arch and other mainstream Linux distributions
+- Supported systems: Ubuntu, Debian, RockyLinux 9+, AlmaLinux 9+, Centos 9+, Alpine(After installing bash on your own), Arch
 - Detect the system environment and install the corresponding components
 - Install docker and docker-compose.
 - Download some configuration scripts required by default